jdwarp/sales-neural-net/README.md

-# sales-neural-net
+# Student-Note-to-Instructor
-Second project: neural net - how do I advertise used cars?
+Second project: explaination of limits of study
 My computer was limited in its calculating capacity.
 I limited my Neural net to having one layer with 3 nodes.
 I limited my bagging to 5, 6 and higher values for bagging crashed and gave me errors.